camunda/camunda-docs-static/get-started/content/rpa/orchestrating-bots.md

 * Click the Run icon in the toolbar ("Start Current Diagram") and confirm the dialogs.
 This will deploy the process diagram and trigger a new process instance
 * In the success notification click on "Open in Camunda Cockpit".
 You will see the running process instance with its current state

+### UiPath

 With the process instance running, you may observe in UiPath Orchestrator the new Job that was added by the RPA Bridge and the UiPath Robot executing the previously defined package.

 In case of an error with the UiPath Robot, you will see a new incident for the process instance in Camunda Cockpit.
 You may retry to execute the Service Task and trigger UiPath again to resolve the incident.

+### Automation Anywhere

+TODO: describe how to observe the bot behaviour in Automation Anywhere